quedexnet/python-api/docs/tutorials/simple_trading.py.md

 trader = Trader('83745263748', trader_private_key)
 ```

-Now we may create the streams, which will be used to communicated with the exchange.
+Now we may create the streams, which will be used to communicate with the exchange.

 ```python
 user_stream = UserStream(exchange, trader)